 A Nova Scotia where everyone has a safe and decent place to live.

 Habitat for Humanity was established in Halifax in 1992 as Habitat for Humanity Halifax Dartmouth.
 In 2011, we became Habitat for Humanity Nova Scotia, a provincial affiliate of Habitat for Humanity Canada.
-To date we have built 66 homes throughout the Province.
-Habitat for Humanity Nova Scotia is active in Halifax region, and also has Chapters in Cape Breton, Oxford, South Shore and Pictou County.
+To date we have built over 70 homes for hard working families in 15 communities across the province.
+Habitat for Humanity Nova Scotia is currently building affordable housing for families in Halifax Regional Municipality, Cumberland County, Pictou County and Cape Breton.

 Habitat for Humanity work?

-Through volunteer labour, efficient management, Sponsor funding and donations of money and materials, Habitat for Humanity builds and rehabilitates safe, decent and affordable houses with the help of the homeowner (partner) families.
-Habitat houses are sold to partner families at no profit and are financed with affordable, no-interest mortgages held by HFHNS.
+Through volunteer labour, efficient management, monetary and in kind donations, Habitat for Humanity builds and rehabilitates safe, decent and affordable houses with the help of the homeowner (partner) families.
+Habitat houses are sold to partner families using our affordable mortgage model.

 Homes are built in communities where land availability allows either through donation or discounted purchase.

 Habitat for Humanity is a hand up, not a hand out.
-In addition to mortgage payments, each homeowner invests hundreds of hours of their own labour, called “sweat equity”, into the building of their home and the homes of others.
+In addition to geared to income mortgage payments, each homeowner invests hundreds of hours of their own labour, called “sweat equity”, into the building of their home and the homes of others.